mschop/NoTeePHP/README.md

 ## What is NoTeePHP

-NoTeePHP is a replacement for template engines.
-With NoTeePHP you can create HTML without writing on line of HTML.
+NoTeePHP is a replacement for template engines that focuses on security and correctness.
+Instead of simply concatenating string, NoTeePHP creates an object tree that represents an html structure.

 Advantages of NoTeePHP compared to template engines:

-- more secure (e.g. proper escaping by default / only double-quotes for attributes)
+- more secure
-- less error-prone (never again have enclosing tag errors)
+- less error-prone
-- easy (templates needs be compiled)
+- easier setup (no compile step)
-- fast (cache components like the footer of you page in your object cache)
+- debuggable

 Further great things about NoTeePHP:

 - immutable node tree (reuse every node in unlimited places)
-- api for changing your nodes (e.g. middleware adding xsrf-fields to all forms)
+- jquery inspired api for changing your node structure

 ## Setup